twitocode/Tantalum/content/University/What helps me to study.md

 1. Revising and paraphrasing notes, flora and focus tree apps, not eating until i finish a section, taking breaks to exercise or talk or snack, working in intervals and consistency
 2. I look at my notes and do the practice questions
 3. Understand material then spam practice tests.
 If I don't understand the material I go thru tests with Google and look up everything idk how to do

+## Confusion
+I am starting to think that my sleep has little to do with why i cant work.
+During lectures i am trying not to sleep.
+At certain study spots i am very tired.
+But when i went to the health science centre at night i was able to study for 1:30 straight.
+But sometimes i cant study at this place because once again, i feel tired. it is very inconsistent.